iturovsky/iturovsky.github.io/_posts/2020-11-26-your-filename.md

 So we created very simple module, its code can be inspected in and it returns 2 values indicating if the schema is expanded and the value of mentioned attribute.

 How would we use this data?
+We can invoke Setup.exe only when schema is not expanded e.g.  in case there is no attrbite at all.
-We can have the value of the attribute specified in variables and invoke the Setup.exe only when it is required.
+We can also have the value of the attribute specified in variables and invoke the Setup.exe only when CU we want to install have higher version.
+But we will postpone implementation of this functionality to next time.
 As we already noted above, we need to run the this command in the security context of account with Schema Admin permissions.
 But if we just use this account as our ansible_user, we will hit famous double-hop issue of remoting.
 There are several ways to resolve it: